exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial2.md

 The user calls `draw` on the container to get new cards-- during a Scoring round and *only* if the user was not the czar this last turn.
 Without it the user will quickly run out of cards.
 You have to implement this call in order for the game to go smoothly.

 The last missing piece is also related to the user's hand of cards.
 What happens when the user does not pick a card?
 We're relying on the container to perform an automatic pick for the player if they haven't answered, but the *iOS application is not notified one of the cards in its hand is no longer valid*.
-When the container picks for a player *in abstentia* it must also alert the player.
+When the container picks for a player *in abstentia* it must also alert the player, without this functionality the application is sorely incomplete.